demisto/content/Packs/Bitbucket/Integrations/Bitbucket/README.md

 After you successfully execute a command, a DBot message appears in the War Room with the command details.
 ### bitbucket-project-list
 ***
+If a project_key is given, returns the requested project.
+Else, returns a list of the project in the workspace.

 #### Base Command